schmittpaul/EE693F_Fall2022/security.md

 parent: EE693F
 ---

-We will also be conducting security reviews.
+## Security Reviews
+A goal of this course is to change the way you view systems and adopt what we call a "security mindset."
+We will conduct security reviews to gain practice.
 See this [PDF](papers/securityreview.pdf) for details.